ammarfaizi2/sqli_chall_by_viloid_write_up/sqli_writeup.md

 https://sphere.social/hello/search/hashtags/%22+and+0+union+select+1%2C2%2C3%2C4%2C5%2C6+--+-%2B
 ```

-It is then not that easy, Cloudflare's firewall blocked my attempt and showed me this page:
+It was then not that easy, Cloudflare's firewall blocked my attempt and showed me this page:

 ![error](./002.png)

+I was trying to bypass the Cloudflare's firewall, but no success.

+But then I realized that Cloudflare is just a DNS proxy.

+So basically if we can find the real address of the server behind the Cloudflare, we can easily bypass this extreme firewall.